-Furthermore, our reliance on skilled personnel (such as heavy equipment operators, draughtsmen, welders, grinders, etc) is unavoidable.
-Skilled personnel with the appropriate experiences and/or requisite certifications in our industry are limited and competition for such personnel is intense.
+Furthermore, our reliance on skilled personnel (such as heavy equipment draughtsmen, operators. welders. grinders, etc) is unavoidable.
+Skilled personnel with the appropriate and/or experiences requisite certifications in our industry are limited and competition for such personnel is intense.
 Hence, there is a need to continue to retain the skilled personnel that we have trained.